Nicolas Grenier (poet)

 Nicolas Grenier is a French poet and songwriter.
 He lives in Paris.

 He is a graduate of the Paris Institute of Political Studies and Sorbonne.
 Nicolas Grenier is a professor at the HEC Paris.

-In France, he's one of major poets of the young generation.
 Fifty international and French reviews (Tower Journal) publish his poems in fifteen languages.

 He is a figure of Japanese poems with tanka and haiku.
 His first collection of poems about Saint-Germain-des-Pres has the Paul Eluard Prize.

 He works with international artists about music and photography.

 He translates in French with David Rochefort Barack Obama's poems, Pop and Underground.

-He writes with American composer tributes to Bill Gates, Warren Buffett, John Fitzgerald Kennedy, Ludwig Wittgenstein and places Marrakech and Paris.
+He writes with American composer tributes to Bill Gates, Warren Buffett, John Fitzgerald Kennedy, Ludwig Wittgenstein and places Marrakesh and Paris.